 Mr. Salovey has served on the National Science Foundation’s Social Psychology Advisory Panel, the National Institute of Mental Health Behavioral Science Working Group, and the NIMH National Advisory Mental Health Council.
 He was a recipient of a National Science Foundation Presidential Young Investigator Award, a National Cancer Institute CIS Partner in Research Award, and a Substance Abuse and Mental Health Services Administration Excellence Award.
 Mr. Salovey served as president of the Society for General Psychology and treasurer of the International Society for Research on Emotion.
 He was the founding editor of the Review of General Psychology and an associate editor of Emotion and Psychological Bulletin.

 In addition to teaching and mentoring scores of graduate students, Mr. Salovey has won both the William Clyde DeVane Medal for Distinguished Scholarship and Teaching in Yale College and the Lex Hixon ’63 Prize for Teaching Excellence in the Social Sciences.
-In 2009 he received an honorary doctorate from the University of Pretoria in South Africa.
+He has received honorary degrees from the University of Pretoria in South Africa and Shanghai Jiao Tong University.
+He was elected to the American Academy of Arts and Sciences and to the Institute of Medicine of the National Academies in 2013.

 Note from the Network: The holder of this profile has certified having all necessary rights, licenses, and authorization to post the files listed below.
 Visitors are welcome to copy or use any files for noncommercial or journalistic purposes provided they credit the profile holder and cite this page as the source.